lg-lima1/learn-cpp/src/chapters/basics/README.md

 }             // Object is destroyed, memory freed
 ```

-### Questions

-1. What is data?
-R: Data is the main reason why we write computer programs, so we can manipulate then.
-Can be from any source, e.g.: file, network, user input, etc.

-2. What is a value?
-R: A value is the data that is stored inside an object.

-3. What is a variable?
-R: A variable is an object that holds a memory address and a value.

-4. What is an identifier?
-R: Is the name of our object.

-5. What is a type?
-R: Type is defined within object instantiation, and specify the type of data which will be stored.

-6. What is an integer?
-R: Integer is an object type, that only holds integer numbers.
-There are many integer sizes supported by the compiler, from 8-bit to 64-bit integer.
-Usually, when defining only with `int` statement, it corresponds to 16-bit integer.

-## Section 4 - Variable assignment and initialization
+## Variable assignment and initialization
-Check out this [blog post](https://herbsutter.com/2013/08/12/gotw-94-solution-aaa-style-almost-always-auto/) of Herb Sutter, one of the ISO C++ comitee members, on a modern approach of assigning and initializing objects with use of the `auto` keyword and list initialization combination.
+Check out this [blog post](https://herbsutter.com/2013/08/12/gotw-94-solution-aaa-style-almost-always-auto/) by Herb Sutter, one of the ISO C++ comitee members, on a modern approach of assigning and initializing objects with use of the `auto` keyword and list initialization combination.

 ### Copy initialization
 ```C++